rallabandisrinivas/Basics-of-Statistics/Ch_02_Probabilitiy.md

 ## 🧮 Formula for the Mean

-The formula may look complex at first glance, but it’s just a step-by-step guide to calculate the mean:
+The formula may look complex at first glance, but it’s just a step-by-step guide to calculate the mean:-

 ### **Formula Explanations:**
 1. **x**: Represents the numbers for which the mean is being calculated.